-long-term defense spending plans, 5,600 civilian medical personnel will be cut from the Army over the next 6 years.
-The Navy and Air Force, together, are expected to be reduced by less than 2,000.
-These reductions "amount to the equivalent of shutting three of the Army's eight medical centers, experts say."
-The reduction of civilian professionals in the U.S. military may require DOD to rotate uniformed physicians back to the U.S. from overseas reducing the number of physicians overseas further.
+professionals in the U.S. military may require DOD to rotate uniformed physicians back to the United States from overseas, further reducing the number of physicians overseas.
 Such a reduction would likely serve to reduce the availability of abortion services overseas.

 On May 29, 2002, a federal judge ruled that the military must pay for a 1994 abortion of an anencephalic fetus.
 Later, in August 2002, a second federal court ruled likewise in a separate case involving another anencephalic fetus.
+Both cases were reversed on appeal.